Physical Therapy Doctoral Program (Minnesota)

 Graduates are eligible to take the national licensure examination.
 Successful completion of the professional licensure exam is required before you can begin practice.
 Each state requires licensure prior to practice.

-For the majority of the program, your learning schedule will include eight-hour days, five days per week.
+For the majority of the program, your learning schedule will include eight-hour days, five days a week.
 While the regular workweek is usually 40 hours, additional projects, patient activities and homework may be assigned.